The ratio-cut polytope and K-means clustering: Recovery under the stochastic ball model

 where the first inequality follows from the definition of the barycenter and the second inequality follows from Proposition \ref{thm:uniqueminimum} and Remark \ref{rem1}.
 Combining \eqref{c2} with \eqref{c1}, we get the desired contradiction. \end{proof}

-\begin{remark} It is well-known that in dimension one, for both spheres and balls, K-means clustering recovers the planted clusters with high probability if and only if $\Delta > 1 + \sqrt{3}$~(see for example~\cite{IduMixPetVil17,BodGeo19}).
+\begin{remark} It is well-known that in dimension one, for both spheres and balls, K-means clustering recovers the planted clusters with high probability only if $\Delta > 1 + \sqrt{3}$~(see for example~\cite{IduMixPetVil17,BodGeo19}).
+As we detail in the next section $\Delta > 1 + \sqrt{3}$ is also sufficient for recovery with high probability, hence settling the question in dimension one.
 In~\cite{BodGeo19} the authors show that for two touching spheres in dimension two, the minimum of $F(a ) =\mathcal{E}_S(\{x \in S: x_1 \le -a \})$ is attained at a point $a \neq 0$.
 The authors of~\cite{IduMixPetVil17} numerically verify that a similar result holds for the SBM in dimension two.
 To date, the recovery threshold in dimension two, for both spheres and balls, remains an open question. \end{remark}